RWTH-EBC/EBC-Tutorials/EBC-Git-101/README.md

 Just like with the `git push` command, we use the name of the `remote` (by default, that is `origin`) and the name of the branch we want to *pull* (in our example: `master`) to construct the *pull command* to be `git pull origin master`.
 We can think of this command as if it were "Please `git`, `pull` the `master` branch from the remote at `origin` and merge it with the current state of my working copy".
 In action, this looks like this:

 ![35 pull](https://cloud.githubusercontent.com/assets/5516900/16191589/4c7e92bc-36e5-11e6-9443-1ce0347b4555.gif)

+If you want to delete your local branch now, just type `git branch -d issue1_text`.

 Great!
 Now our local repo is back in synch with the server repo and we successfully worked through a first Git example showing us the basic concepts!